Joint Programmes

 Build Your Own Degree

-Starting from Academic Year 2021/2022, CEG will adopt a new undergraduate curriculum structure that gives students greater choice, breadth and flexibility in charting their learning journeys.
-This curriculum structure is jointly developed with the School of Design and Environment (SDE).
+Since Academic Year 2021/2022, the Computer Engineering undergraduate curriculum structure gives students greater choice, breadth and flexibility in charting their learning journeys.

 Unrestricted Electives: Within and Beyond Computer Engineering

-The NUS curriculum structure has provisions for Unrestricted Elective modules (UEM), which allow students to explore greater breadth or depth in any subject and at any level.
+The 40 units of Unrestricted Electives (UE) space allows students to explore greater breadth or depth in any subject and at any level.

-In the new Computer Engineering curriculum, students have 40 modular credits (MCs) of space for Unrestricted Electives.
-This means you will have the flexibility of taking a second major, a minor and specialisation, two minors, or two specialisations with your UEM.
-These fit well into your degree structure without you having to delay graduation.
+With the 40 units of UE space, students have the flexibility of taking i) a second major, ii) a minor and specialisation, iii) two minors, or iv) two specialisations.
+These fit well into the degree structure without you having to delay graduation.

-• Enhancement Modulesexperiential learning opportunities for innovation and research within CDE
+• Enhancement Coursesexperiential learning opportunities for innovation and research within CDE

-• Project Modules: experience research through active participation, experiencing first-hand the challenges and exhilaration of research and discovery, and impactful software development projects within SOC
+• Project Courses: experience research through active participation, experiencing first-hand the challenges and exhilaration of research and discovery, and impactful software development projects within SOC

-• Career Catalyst: foundational module to kickstart students’ preparation for internships and their future careers
+• Career Catalyst: foundational course to kickstart students’ preparation for internships and their future careers

 Second Majors, Minors & Specialisations